pashpashpash/SamsungCMS/README.md

 - [x] Built out golang restAPI that provides various data at /rest/{category} and /rest/ultra/{appID} in response to GET requests
 - [x] Built out Samsung Ultra CMS Index page (with app tray, working filter mechanics, dynamic elements & mobile css compatibility)
 - [x] Built out App Details page with javascript that generates HTML for the app based off a [webApp] JSON object request at /rest/ultra/{appID}
+- [x] Get adding to work on client -> user provides the info contained in a webApp json
+     -  [ ] A nice feature to have on top of adding would be autofill (based off DB)
+- [x] Get deleting to work on client